SilviaRdgz/dept-case-angular/README.md

-# AngularDeptCase
+# DEPT Agency Case

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.8.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.8. and node v18.3.0.

+The goal of the assignment was to reproduce a given web design.
+With the given the time, I chose to focus on the following:

+- Make it fully responsive.
+Add breakpoints for mobile, tablet and desktop.
+- Add Contact form with validation and error and success states.
+- Animations on scroll, hover, on click
+- Lazyload to improve performance

+# How to run project

 ## Development server